fnproject/fn/docs/function-file.md

 - make test
 ```

-`app` (optional) is the application name to which this function will be pushed
-to.

-`image` is the name and tag to which this function will be pushed to and the
+`name` is the name and tag to which this function will be pushed to and the
 route updated to use it.

-`route` (optional) allows you to overwrite the calculated route from the path
+`path` (optional) allows you to overwrite the calculated route from the path
 position.
 You may use it to override the calculated route.

 `version` represents current version of the function.
-When publishing, it is
+When deploying, it is
 appended to the image as a tag.

 `type` (optional) allows you to set the type of the route. `sync`, for functions